-Easy Lemon Poppyseed Cake is a soft and moist lemon cake studded with poppy seeds.
+Easy Lemon Poppyseed Cake is a soft, moist lemon cake studded with poppy seeds.
 It’s topped with cream cheese frosting for a sweet finish.
-If you love lemon you need to try it!
+If you love lemon, you need to try it!

 For some kids, chocolate cake or funfetti cake rule the day, but it’s all about lemon poppyseed cake for my son, Madden.
-He requests for birthdays and anytime we’re celebrating – he absolutely loves it!
+He requests for birthdays, and anytime we’re celebrating – he loves it!

 I played around with the recipe to make it the best lemon poppyseed cake.
 The cake has the most tender crumb, and the flavor is just what it should be – full-on lemon flavor!
 I add a simple cream cheese frosting for a special touch, but the cake is delicious plain, too.

 The only thing I love better than a slice of this cake is watching Madden enjoy every last crumb.
-It’s a great “anytime” cake – make it for potlucks, birthdays, or any old time you want to make an easy lemon cake.
-It really is so good.
+It’s a great “anytime” cake for potlucks, birthdays, or any old time you want to make an easy lemon cake.
+It is so good.